MaP: A Unified Framework for Reliable Evaluation of Pre-training Dynamics: Related Work

 \subsection{Stability and Robustness of Evaluation}

 The sensitivity of deep learning models, including LLMs, to stochastic factors such as weight initialization, data shuffling, and sampling randomness during inference is a well-documented phenomenon~\citep{DAmour2020,Bouthillier2021}.
 This inherent variability can lead to significant performance fluctuations across training or inference runs, even under identical hyperparameter configurations, making it challenging to distinguish genuine improvements from statistical noise.
-Moreover, \cite{ranjan2024post} introduces a phenomenon where performance trends observed in base machine learning models are inverted after applying post-hoc transforms.
-Prior work by~\citet{Bouthillier2021,philipp2018measuring} has quantified this variability through repeated experimental trials.
-In the context of LLMs, \citet{bose} improved evaluation stability by reformulating prompts and converting option-perplexity scoring into a fill-in-the-blank format.
-In contrast to these approaches, our work provides a more systematic diagnosis of evaluation instability by identifying its two primary sources and offering a synergistic solution for each.
+Moreover, \citet{ranjan2024post} introduces a phenomenon where performance trends observed in base machine learning models are inverted after applying post-hoc transforms.
+Prior work has quantified this variability through repeated experimental trials \citep{Bouthillier2021,philipp2018measuring}.
+In the context of LLMs, \citet{bose} improved evaluation stability by reformulating prompts and converting option-perplexity scoring into a fill-in-the-blank format. \citet{Instability} proposes integrating neighboring checkpoints through averaging or ensembling to mitigate performance fluctuations in LLM training.
+In contrast to these approaches, our work provides a more systematic diagnosis of evaluation instability by identifying its two primary sources and offering a targeted, synergistic solution for each.